globus/pearc25-tutorial/README.md

 A Globus flow and associated watchdog trigger script for processing an image.
-Used at the PEARC25 tutorial.

 As illustrated in the picture below, the flow comprises the following actions: